Golden Hinde (mountain): Geography

 The mountain is located near the geographic centre of Vancouver Island, as well as near the centre of 2450 km2 Strathcona Provincial Park, at the head of the Wolf River and to the west of Buttle Lake, about 25 km east of the community of Gold River.

 Name origin

-The mountain took its name from Sir Francis Drake's ship, the Golden Hind, by an early fur-trading captain, who was reminded of Drake's ship as sunset hit the mountain (which is visible from the west coast of the Island) and in honour of Drake's reputed presence off the coast of the future British Columbia during the explorer's circumnavigation of the globe from 1577–80 (see New Albion).
+The mountain took its name from Sir Francis Drake's ship, the Golden Hind, by an early fur-trading captain, who was reminded of Drake's ship as sunset hit the mountain (which is visible from the west coast of the Island) and in honour of Drake's reputed presence off the coast of the future British Columbia during the explorer's circumnavigation of the globe from 1577 to 1580 (see New Albion).

 The present name was not officially conferred until 1938, but this was done after a reference to the peak in a fur-trader's log.
 The alternative name "The Rooster's Comb" was used by early alpinists because of the mountain's appearance.